Subject

 • to fail to take someone or something, or move ahead of them

-• to save something or stop considering it temporarily
+• to delay or stop progress

 Correct answer(s):